GPIB disk emulator |

 showing HPDisk in action on his HP-85 computer.
 Enjoy!

 This is what to expect in the way of blinking leds this video.
-This is with the ols FW.
+This is with the old FW.
 The new FW use the leds differently.
 One is TALK and thee other is LISTEN.

 This information and the circuits are provided as is without any express or implied warranties.
 While every effort has been taken to ensure the accuracy of the information contained in this text, the authors/maintainers/contributors assume no responsibility for errors or omissions, or for damages resulting from the use of the information contained herein.
 I disclaim everything.
 The contents of the articles below might be totally inaccurate, inappropriate, or misguided.
 There is no guarantee as to the suitability of said circuits and information for any purpose whatsoever other than as a self-training aid.
 I.E. If it blows your equipments, trashes your hard disc, wipes your backup, burns your building down or just plain don't work, IT ISN'T MY FAULT.
 In the event of judicial ruling to the contrary, any liability shall be limited to the sum charged on you by us for the aforementioned document or nothing, whichever is the lower.
 I will not be held responsible for any damages or costs which might occur as a result of my advice or designs.
 Nor are you allowed to use any of my designs for commercial purposes without my written authorisation.